 ACBs allow for the replacement of existing markup for consumers that understand it.
 Much like ignorables, there is no requirement for applications to preserve ACBs on round-tripping operations, so data may be lost if third-party applications are used to open and save files.

-MCE: Application-defined extension elements (IS 29500-3)
+MCE: Application-defined extension elements (ISO/IEC 29500-3)

 Application-defined extension elements essentially allow markup designers to put "this space left for future expansion" elements into their formats.
 Syntactically, these are similar to ignorable elements but, because they only appear at predefined locations, markup consumers can easily keep track of unknown extension elements, which makes round tripping a simpler proposition.